mlc-ai/web-llm/site/index.md

 ## Disclaimer

-This demo site is for research purposes only, subject to the model License of LLaMA and Vicuna.
+This demo site is for research purposes only, subject to the model License of LLaMA, Vicuna and RedPajama.
 Please contact us if you find any potential violation.